 Field of Study

-A thorough treatment of advanced algebraic concepts will be provided through the study of functions, equations, inequalities, systems of equations, polynomials, rational and radical equations, complex numbers, and sequences and series.
+In Algebra II, a thorough treatment of advanced algebraic concepts will be provided through the study of functions, equations, inequalities, systems of equations, polynomials, rational and radical equations, complex numbers, and sequences and series.

 Graphing utilities (calculators, computers, and other technology tools) will be used to assist in teaching and learning.
 Graphing utilities facilitate visualizing, analyzing, and understanding algebraic and statistical behaviors and provide a powerful tool for solving and verifying solutions.

 An end-of-course Standard of Learning (SOL) assessment will be given to test for successful mastery of the course objectives.
-The exam will be administered at the student’s home school.

 Course Texts and Materials

-- Graphing Calculator: TI-82, TI-83, TI-83 Plus, TI-84 Plus, or TI-Nspire
+- Graphing Calculator (TI-82, TI-83, TI-83 Plus, TI-84 Plus, or TI-Nspire)

-- Notebook for organization, note taking, and assignments
+- Notebook for organization, note-taking, and assignments